-The majority of Australia’s water is sourced from surface water and groundwater.
-Surface water stored in dams or reservoirs are the main source for the municipal water supply, which means Australia’s water supply is vulnerable to the effects of climatic changes occurring across the country.
+Where is water sourced in Australia?The majority of Australia’s water is sourced from surface water and groundwater.
+Surface water stored in dams or reservoirs are the main source for the municipal water supply, which means Australia’s water supply is vulnerable to the effects of climatic change occurring across the country.
+In particular, lower rainfall volumes can impact the water availability in the country.
 Groundwater extraction in Australia has been on the rise, supplying water to many different states, such as Western Australia, where surface water is limited.

-Water is a crucial resource for Australia’s agriculture industry in particular.
-Crops including cereals, cotton and sugar cane all require large volumes of water for irrigation.
-The Murray-Darling Basin, one of the largest and most significant agricultural areas in Australia, depends on access to thousands of megaliters of water each year for agricultural purposes.
+Water usage in AustraliaWater is a crucial resource for Australia’s agriculture industry in particular.
+Crops including cereals, cotton, and sugar cane all require large volumes of water for irrigation.
+The Murray-Darling Basin, one of the largest and most significant agricultural areas in Australia, depends on access to millions of liters of water each year for agricultural purposes.